- Research and Centers

 Prior to being able to upload the grant application in the eRS system, faculty must complete the Conflict of Interest for research form and any required training.
 All University employees are required to complete the Conflict of Interest form in eRS.

-The eRS transmittal form is simultaneously routed to School of Nursing reviewers and approvers, University financial, IRB, Animal Protocol, Export Control, COI, and the Office of Research Development and Services (ORDS).
+The eRS transmittal form is simultaneously routed to School of Nursing reviewers and approvers, including: IRB, Animal Protocol, Export Control, COI, and the Office of Research Development and Services (ORDS).
 ORDS has signature authority for the University to submit proposals and enter into funding contracts.
 Requests for funding may not be submitted without prior approval from the Office of Research Development and Services (ORDS).
+Funding may be refused for any proposals submitted to grant funders/sponsors without completing the institutional review/approval.

 The Grants Development Specialist in the School of Nursing Office of Research will assist faculty with completion of the eRS transmittal and review process.